Merzasphor/MWSE/docs/source/lua/type/niStencilProperty.rst

 niStencilProperty
 ====================================================================================================

-A rendering property that allows the application to control the use of a stencil buffer in rendering.
-It also includes a draw-mode setting to allow applications to set the culling mode of a set of geometry.
+A rendering property that controls the use of a stencil buffer when rendering.
+It also includes a draw-mode setting to allows the game engine to control the culling mode of a set of geometry.

 Properties
 ----------------------------------------------------------------------------------------------------

 `drawMode`_ (`number`_)
-    The drawing (or culling) mode used to draw the object.
+    The drawing mode used to draw the object.

 `enabled`_ (`boolean`_)
     The value of the stencil buffer enable flag.